nicolezhi/cse15-lab-reports/week-1-lab-report.md

 # [user@sahara ~]$ cat en-us.txt
 Hello World!
 ```
-The output shows the contents of the text file.
+not an error: The output shows the contents of the text file.